Vinifera-Developers/Vinifera/docs/New-Features-and-Enhancements.md

 ### ImmuneToEMP

-- Vinifera allows specific TEchnoTypes to be immune to EMP effects.
+- Vinifera allows specific TechnoTypes to be immune to EMP effects.

 In `RULES.INI`:
 ```ini